Cyfrin/Updraft/courses/security/3-first-audit/20-missing-access-controls-proof-of-code/+page.md

 ### Wrap Up

 That's two findings down.
-Repetition is what will strengthen these skills and make writting these reports second nature.
+Repetition is what will strengthen these skills and make writing these reports second nature.
 As we saw in this lesson, security reviewers even get to do a little coding 😋.

 Let's move on to our third finding, this one should be quick!